Maravarman Kulasekara Pandyan I: Accession and shared rule

-Conquests
+Military conquests

 Wars against Cholas and Hoysalas

 Kulasekara Pandyan presided over the second Pandyan empire at its height of power and extension.
 He warred against the Hoysalas under Ramanatha and the Cholas under Rajendra Chola III.
 He defeated them both in 1279 CE and ended the three century long Chola rule.
 The defeat of Ramanatha ended the Hoysala control of Tamil Nadu.
 He also fought a war in the kingdom of Venad in southernmost Kerala, and captured Kollam.

 Invasion of Sri Lanka

 Kulasekara Pandyan sent an expedition to Sri Lanka under his minister Kulasekara Cinkaiariyan Aryacakravarti in the late 1270s, defeating Savakanmaindan, a tributary to the Pandyans on the Jaffna kingdom.
 This expedition plundered the fortress of Subhagiri (Yapahuwa) and returned with the Relic of the tooth of the Buddha.
 This expedition took place near the end of the Sri Lankan king Bhuvanaikabâhu I's reign (1272-1285 CE).
 Bhuvanaika Bahu's successor Parâkkamabâhu III went on a personal embassy to Kulasekaran's court and persuaded him to return the relic.
 Jaffna kingdom was under Pandyan suzerainty for the next twenty years and only regained its independence during the Pandyan Civil war of 1308-1323 that followed Kulasekaran's death.